Superconductivity induced by Ag intercalation in Dirac semimetal Bi$_2$Se$_3$: INTRODUCTION

 \section{INTRODUCTION}

-Intercalation is a way of inserting a new material into a lattice without significantly changing its parent structure, however modifying its exotic physical and transport properties.
+Intercalation is a way of inserting a new material into a lattice without significantly changing its parent structure yet modifying its exotic physical and transport properties.
 In layered materials intercalation is a well known phenomenon and has good applications in a variety of materials, such as, battery electrodes, supercapacitors, and solid lubricants\cite{wang}.
 Recent studies have proved that intercalation in topological insulators can make the host material superconducting\cite{srxbi}.
-Search of these topological superconductors is new interest of condensed matter physics.
-Topological insulators (TIs) are having insulating bulk states and topologically protected metallic surface states.
-These electrons are defined as Dirac electrons where presence of finite spin-orbital coupling makes the spins of the electrons nondegenerate with the spin-momentum locking effect.
-While a lot of three-dimensional (3D) materials show topological properties\cite{ref4srep11072}, a few two dimensional and one dimensional materials are also present in the list\cite{ref5,6,7,8}.
+Search for these topological superconductors\cite{sato} is a new found interest of condensed matter physics.
+Topological insulators(TI) have insulating bulk states and topologically protected metallic surface states.
+These charge carriers are defined as the Dirac electrons where presence of finite spin-orbital coupling makes the spins of the electrons non-degenerate producing a spin-momentum locking effect.